-2. An employee shall upon written request, within seven (7) working days of notification of the decision in writing be provided with the reasons for his/her non-promotion or reduction in pay or position.
-In the event that an appeal is to be lodged against his/her non-promotion or reduction in pay or position, such appeal must be lodged within seven (7) working days of the despatch of the reasons to the employee.
-The appeal must be accompanied by a statement signed by the appellant setting out full particulars supporting the appeal as per Subclause 4.
+- 2. An employee shall upon written request, within seven (7) working days of notification of the decision in writing be provided with the reason(s) for their non-promotion or reduction in pay or position.
+In the event that an appeal is to be lodged against their non-promotion or reduction in pay or position, such appeal must be lodged within seven (7) working days of the despatch of the reason(s) to the employee.
+The appeal must be accompanied by a statement signed by the appellant setting out full particulars supporting the appeal as per Subclause 4. - 3.
+An appeal under Subclause 1(a) may only be made if: - (a) The person promoted to the position concerned is already employed by the Company.

-- 3. An appeal under Subclause 1(a) may only be made if: - (a) The person promoted to the position concerned is already employed by the Company. - (b) The position applied for carries a higher salary than that currently occupied by the appellant.
-Persons on fixed-term contracts will be exempt from this provision. - (c) The appellant satisfies the advertised minimum requirements for the position. - (d) The appellant is willing and able to take up the duties of the position concerned. - (e) The non-appointment of the appellant would result in a breach of the selection procedures. - 4.
-An appeal under Subclause 1(a) may only be made on one (1) of the following grounds: - (a) The decision not to appoint the appellant was made in contravention of the procedures then currently established by the Company; or - (b) That the appellant met all the specified requirements of the position and that the reasons given for his/her non-promotion were inappropriate. - (c) With regards to appeals under Subclause 1(b) an employee shall be entitled to have that decision reviewed by the Appeals Committee on the grounds that the reasons given were inappropriate. - 5.
+- (b) The position applied for carries a higher salary than that currently occupied by the appellant.
+Employee(s) on fixed-term contracts will be exempt from this provision. - (c) The appellant satisfies the advertised minimum requirements for the position. - (d) The appellant is willing and able to take up the duties of the position concerned. - (e) The non-appointment of the appellant would result in a breach of the selection procedures. - 4.
+An appeal under Subclause 1(a) may only be made on one (1) of the following grounds: - (a) The decision not to appoint the appellant was made in contravention of the procedures then currently established by the Company; or - (b) That the appellant met all the specified requirements of the position and that the reason(s) given for their non-promotion were not reasonable and inappropriate. - (c) With regards to appeals under Subclause 1(b) an employee shall be entitled to have that decision reviewed by the Appeals Committee on the grounds that the reason(s) given were not reasonable and inappropriate. - 5.
 The Appeals Committee shall consist of: - (a) A Chairperson who shall be a person who is acceptable to both the Company and the staff member or the CPSU and shall normally be appointed to the office of chairperson for a period of one calendar year; - (b) Up to two (2) representatives nominated by the Managing Director in respect of a particular appeal; - (c) Up to two (2) representatives nominated by the staff member or the CPSU in respect of a particular appeal;

-- provided that the number of representatives nominated by the Managing Director and the number of representatives nominated by the staff member or the CPSU are equal. - 6.
-The decision of the Appeals Committee shall be final and shall be notified to the CPSU and the employees concerned within seven (7) working days. - 7.
+provided that the number of representatives nominated by the Managing Director and the number of representatives nominated by the staff member or the CPSU are equal.

+- 6. The decision of the Appeals Committee shall be final and shall be notified to the CPSU and the employee(s) concerned within seven (7) working days. - 7.
 The Company and the appellant may be represented at the Appeals Committee by an employee of the Company or in the case of the appellant a representative of the CPSU, provided that such advocates are not practising members of the legal profession. - 8.
 An employee shall not be eligible to be a member of the Appeals Committee whilst their appeal is under consideration by the Appeals Committee.

-13. Change in the Workplace
+13 Change in the Workplace